andrewtarzia/andrewtarzia.github.io/_posts/2021-11-16-poremapper-post.md

 Examples and limitations.
 ------

-A ``Blob`` provides a pathways out of the molecule, and from these points, we provide simple window clustering/detection.
+A ``Blob`` provides pathways out of the molecule, and from these points, we provide simple window clustering/detection.
 However, the window calculation is the most costly part currently, and is not perfect.
 The figure below shows a metal-organic cage with four windows, where `PoreMapper` _detects_ two.
 Additionally, you can see (black arrow) that the `Pore` has some imperfections based on beads being outside of the cavity.

 ![imperfect](/assets/imperfect.png)

-The figure below shows some more examples of pores and blobs (purple on the right; all others have equivalent blobs and pores because there are no windows!) for multiple metal-organic cages. **Importantly, to produce the coordinate files for this analysis takes < 1s**!
+The figure below shows some more examples of pores and blobs (purple on the right; all others have equivalent blobs and pores because there are no windows!) for multiple metal-organic cages. **Importantly, to produce the coordinate files for this analysis takes a couple of seconds**!
 Although I could spend ages making the figures pretty in pymol...

 ![examples](/assets/example_structures.png)

 On the left, we see multiple cages with no windows, the one on the right is entirely nonporous.
-The volumes calculated for the first three are within ~200 Angstrom^3 of reported VOIDOO volumes ([a paper on this](https://pubs.acs.org/doi/10.1021/jacs.9b03776)), but I would suggest that changes in bead diameter and resolution could be the cause of this (**warning**).
+The volumes calculated for the first three are within ~200 Angstrom^3 of reported VOIDOO volumes ([a paper on this](https://pubs.acs.org/doi/10.1021/jacs.9b03776)), but I would suggest that changes in bead diameter and resolution could be the cause of this (**warning of the sensitivity**).

 What next?
 ------